clingen-data-model/clinvar-curation-input-tool/README.md

 ### v1.13 changes
 * Added new combo flagging candidate reason 'Older and Outlier claim with insufficient supporting evidence'.
+* Added requirement check that an action is selected.
+* Added requirement check that a reason is selected for all Flagging Candidates.

 ### v1.12.2 bug fix
 * Patched a bug causing the inability to read the SCV data in the Submitter column.
 This was introduced by a change in the underlying ClinVar UI during the 2/21/2024 release.